 Step slowly through the code using F10 and observe that the task reads the contents and interprets it as an INTERRUPT_EVENT.
-It calls fnEthernetEvent() to learn about the length of the received frame and to get a pointer to it - use F11 to step into this routine if you would like to see its internal workings, which I will not discuss here apart from to say that the EMAC in the M5223X uses buffer descriptors to coordinate Ethernet frames in RAM.
-These buffers were configured when the Ethernet interface was initialised and the routine retrieves the relevant information about where the frame is and how long it is..
+It calls fnEthernetEvent() to learn about the length of the received frame and to get a pointer to it - use F11 to step into this routine if you would like to see its internal workings, which I will not discuss here.